RicoSuter/HomeBlaze/README.md

 **Support Z-Wave**

-For Z-Wave you need to run the Docker image in priviledge mode and map the USB device:
+For Z-Wave you need to run the Docker image in priviledge mode:

 ```
 version: "3"